mnott/mnott.de/How to Install Apache HTTP Server on Windows.md

 ### Download VC Libraries

-Go [here](visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) and download `Microsoft Visual C++ Redistributable for Visual Studio 2022` for your platform (`x64` if you are running on a native machine; `ARM64` if you are running under Parallels for Mac).
+Go [here](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) and download `Microsoft Visual C++ Redistributable for Visual Studio 2022` for your platform (`x64` if you are running on a native machine; `ARM64` if you are running under Parallels for Mac)  this is under "Other Tools, Frameworks, and Redistributables" at the bottom of the page.

 ## Installation